evoqiherqc/ai-for-the-arts/README.md

 This *cool* repository is for practicing GitHub.

-I'm using this repository to improve my GitHub sklls for my course!
+I'm using this repository to improve my GitHub skills for my course!
 Woohoooooo!